-There are a lot of ideas and possibilities, which are currently at the research and development phase.
+There are a lot of ideas and possibilities, which are currently in a research and development phase.

-As stated above, all types of energy must be considered and all research and development opportunities must be encouraged and evaluated.
+As stated above, all types of energy must be considered and all research and development opportunities encouraged and evaluated.
 However, we consider, from a global point of view, that priority should be given to the direct capture of solar energy (thermal and photovoltaic)